 What do I need to do?

-Whether your building consists of two dwellings or twenty, there’s some work we need to do in shared areas of the property so you and your neighbours can connect to fibre.
-You will have received a notification pack from us outlining the work we’ll do, including build methods, to bring fibre from the street to your building.
-Find out more about the category 2 build methods.VIEW EXAMPLES
+Whether your shared driveway consists of two dwellings or twenty, there’s some work we need to do in shared areas of the property so you and your neighbours can connect to fibre.
+You will have received a notification pack from us outlining the work we’ll do, including build methods, to bring fibre from the street and along your driveway.
+Find out more about the category 3 build methods.VIEW EXAMPLES

 Agree your install plan

 Our technician will walk you through the best installation method for your home and you’ll need to sign a plan agreeing for Chorus to complete this work.